 - Galleries & Retail Shop overview, including consignment vs wholesale

-- Preparing for a jury (fine craft show, gallery, exhibition, etc)
+- Jury preparation (fine craft show, gallery, exhibition, etc)

-- + Other topics as determined by mentee
+- + Other topics as suggested by mentee

 MENTORS: HOW TO GET INVOLVED:

 Mentors are current MCA Guild Level or Professional Level members.
-Mentors fill out the short form below, provide images, links and select which areas of expertise/mentorship topics they are able to provide.
-Mentor profiles are added below and mentors are provided with Pollinator materials to display in their booth at Shop Maine Craft (or other) craft shows – inviting mentees to discuss the program and make arrangements for further contact.
+Mentors fill out the short form below, provide images, links and select their areas of expertise.
+Mentor profiles are published below and mentors are provided with Pollinator marketing materials to display in their booth at Shop Maine Craft (or other) craft shows – inviting conversation about the Pollinators program.

 MENTEES: HOW TO GET INVOLVED